Revolutionary-Games/Thrive/doc/setup_instructions.md

 may not include nuget, which is needed, so if you go that route you may need to manually install nuget.

-### Visual Studio Codeto
+### Visual Studio Code

-To setup Visual Studio Code  work with Godot, you'll need Visual Studio Code, where you can install it here: https://code.visualstudio.com/
+To setup Visual Studio Code  work with Godot, you'll need Visual Studio Code.
+You can install Visual Studio Code from here: https://code.visualstudio.com/

-Note: Setting up Visual Studio Code with Linux is possible, however it is recommended to use Monodevelp instead
+Note: Setting up Visual Studio Code with Linux is possible, however it is recommended to use MonoDevelop instead

 Next, install Build Tools for Visual Studio here: https://visualstudio.microsoft.com/downloads/?q=build+tools During the